A Message from Lawyer Fred Pritzker about Bicycle Personal Injury Accidents

-You can contact Fred and his team of lawyers for a free consultation.
+You can contact Eric and his team of lawyers for a free consultation.
 We have represented clients in cases with multiple injuries, including traumatic brain injury (TBI), broken bones, spinal cord injury (SCI), and organ damage

 Spinal cord injuries/ fractures often involve a cervical fracture (broken neck).
 A complete cervical fracture is referred to as a broken neck.
 This can be caused by the direct impact of the car or other vehicle or by the force of the fall.
 The extent of the paralysis associated with a broken neck depends on where the spinal cord was damaged.

-Fred and his team of bicycle personal injury lawyers have recovered millions in settlements for clients:
+The Pritzker Hageman team of bicycle injury lawyers have recovered millions in settlements for clients:

 - $3,500,000 on behalf of a child who suffered significant brain damage.